2004 Haitian coup d'état: Aftermath

+Continued violence

+The interim government was incapable of restoring the rule of law and public safety, and had to rely on assistance from international peacekeeping forces, which were too few to maintain stability in the entire country.
+The Haitian National Police, described by Human Rights Watch as "a demoralized and discredited force by the end of the Aristide presidency", was under-equipped, poorly trained, and outgunned and outnumbered by street gangs, former soldiers, and other armed groups.
+Police officers were also accused of human rights violations.
+There was an escalation in violence in the fall of 2004, including from some gangs that claimed to be supporters of the deposed president Aristide.
+As of August 2005, neither the PNH nor the foreign peacekeepers had arrested the heavily armed former paramilitary members, who remained at large.
+In August 2006, the administration of René Préval adopted a police reform plan.

 In November 2004, the University of Miami School of Law carried out a Human Rights Investigation in Haiti and documented serious human rights abuses.
 It stated that "Summary executions are a police tactic."
 It also stated the following:

 U.S. officials blame the crisis on armed gangs in the poor neighborhoods, not the official abuses and atrocities, nor the unconstitutional ouster of the elected president.
 Their support for the interim government is not surprising, as top officials, including the Minister of Justice, worked for U.S. government projects that undermined their elected predecessors.
 Coupled with the U.S. government's development assistance embargo from 2000–2004, the projects suggest a disturbing pattern.

 On 15 October 2005, Brazil called for more troops to be sent due to the worsening situation in the country.

-A number of figures from Haiti's past re-appeared in government after the rebellion, including Hérard Abraham at the Ministry of the Interior, Williams Régala (a former aide to Henri Namphy) and Colonel Henri-Robert Marc-Charles, a member of the post-1991 military junta.